How Flint Water Crisis Could Happen Anywhere

 In addition, health centers reported that many children had lead poisoning – double the typical lead poisoning rates in Flint.

 Outside the U.S., many pipes that deliver water to residents are called “intermittent.”
 That is, they are temporary.
-And they are often contain lead or other toxic materials.
+And they often contain lead or other toxic materials.

 Lead is a neurotoxin that can kill babies